 Hop on the COTA Bus and head to the Zoo.

-The Columbus Zoo and Aquarium is great for an all day date.
+The Columbus Zoo and Aquarium is great for an all-day date.
 If you take the COTA bus, not only will you save on gas, you’ll also save on admission.
 The bus fare is $2 each way and you will receive admission to the Columbus Zoo & Aquarium for just $3.
 The zoo deal is only available from May-September.

 Stay together after the sun goes down while backpacking at Scioto Grove Metro Park.

 If you and your boo are outdoorsy types, you can take a quick backpacking trip through Scioto Grove Metro Park.
 Scioto Grove offers plenty of backpacking trails.
 You can even camp overnight!
 To make a reservation at a backpacking site, please call 614-949-1078.